South Africa vs New Zealand ICC Cricket World Cup 2007

 South Africa Cricket team New Zealand Cricket team New Zealand hope to return to its winning ways against South Africa in a Group Eight clash of the Cricket World Cup here on Saturday.

 Rattled by their crushing loss to Sri Lanka on Thursday, New Zealand is keen to settle its anxiety on a semi-final spot as quickly as it could.
-It doesn`t appear an easy task as the conditions here suit the batters and South Africa has any number of power-hitters in their ranks.
+It doesn't appear an easy task as the conditions here suit the batters and South Africa has any number of power-hitters in their ranks.
 New Zealand have eight points from five games and need at least one win to absolutely seal a place in the last four.
 Sri Lanka, Australia appear certainty for the moment and South Africa has made a strong statement after that upset loss to Bangladesh in Guyana.
-New Zealand`s worry has as much to do with the form of its top batsmen as it has to do with the tough battles it has ahead in the group eight stage.
+New Zealand's worry has as much to do with the form of its top batsmen as it has to do with the tough battles it has ahead in the group eight stage.
+South Africa team (from): Graeme Smith (Captain), AB de Villiers, Jacques Kallis, Herschelle Gibbs, Ashwell Prince, Loots Bosman, Mark Boucher, Shaun Pollock, Andrew Hall, Andre Nel, Makhaya Ntini, Justin Kemp, Robin Peterson, Roger Telemachus, Charl Langeveldt.

-New Zealand team (from): Stephen Fleming (capt), Peter Fulton, Ross Taylor, Scott Styris, Craig McMillan, Jacob Oram, Brendon McCullum, Daniel Vettori, James Franklin, Jeetan Patel, Shane Bond, Hamish Marshall, Mark Gillespie, Michael Mason, Chris Martin.
+New Zealand team (from): Stephen Fleming (Captain), Peter Fulton, Ross Taylor, Scott Styris, Craig McMillan, Jacob Oram, Brendon McCullum, Daniel Vettori, James Franklin, Jeetan Patel, Shane Bond, Hamish Marshall, Mark Gillespie, Michael Mason, Chris Martin.

 Cricket Results